openmc-dev/openmc/docs/source/methods/physics.rst

 :ref:`sample-angle`.
 After the cosine of the angle of scattering has been sampled, we need to determine the neutron's new direction :math:`\mathbf{\Omega}'_n` in the center-of-mass system.
-This is done with the procedure in :ref:`rotate-angle`.
+This is done with the procedure in :ref:`transform-coordinates`.
 The new direction is multiplied by the speed of the neutron in the center-of-mass system to obtain the new velocity vector in the center-of-mass:

 .. math::
     :label: velocity-neutron-com-2